 - Check for seasonal keyword gaps and new trends.

 The Microsoft Advertising research uncovered that Credit card audience ads targeting credit card segments create strong lifts in Travel user intent.
 Specifically, Credit card audience ads drive a 4.2x lift in click-through rate and a 6.7x lift in conversion rates for Travel users who are exposed to both Credit card audience ads and Travel audience ads, compared to those exposed to Travel audience ads only.

 Key takeaway actions for Credit cards

-- Activate your Credit card campaigns before the holiday season to capitalise on increasing demand.
+- Activate your Credit card campaigns before the holiday season to capitalize on increasing demand.

 - Leverage Audience ads from both Credit card and Travel verticals to engage a larger volume of credit card shoppers.

-- Utilise In-market Audiences to target travel-focused credit card shoppers.
+- Utilize In-market Audiences to target travel-focused credit card shoppers.

 - Focus on dynamic remarketing or remarketing tactics for users with longer conversion journeys.

 - Use brand terms, as most credit card shoppers initially start searching with brand loyalty in mind.

 - Incentivize consumers with cashback or rebate programs and keywords, as they’re looking to get more perks with cards.